 Number Of Qualified Candidates

-What are your goals in terms of attracting candidates for the job vacancy?
+What are your goals in terms of attracting candidates for a project?
 Do you want a high number of candidates, regardless of their skills?

 Or do you want a solid number of qualified candidates applying for it?